rmohr/cockpitj/README.md

 cd debugger
 mvn clean compile exec:java
 ```
 By default the debugger uses the location and the credentials of the vagrant developer machine provided by cockpit.
+The debugger tool expects TLS to be disabled.
+See the section _Java and TLS_ on how to do that or how to configure java so that it will accept the custom certificate provided by cockpit.

-To override them you can use system properties:
+To override the default connection values you can use system properties:

 ```bash
 mvn clean compile exec:java -Durl=wss://localhost:9090/cockpit -Duser=root -Dpassword=foobar
 ```

-When you are successfully connected you will see the welcome message of cockpit which looks like this:
+When you are successfully connected you will see cockpits welcome message:

 ```json
 {"command":"init","version":1,"channel-seed":"1:","host":"localhost", [...]}